wqking/metapp/doc/metarepo.md

 be invoked with `classMetaType`.
 `callback` prototype is `bool callback(const MetaType * metaType)`.
 The argument `metaType` is the class current traversing at.
 If `callback` returns false, the traversing stops.
-`traverseBases` returns true if all calles on `callback` returns true, returns false if all calles on `callback` returns false.
+`traverseBases` returns true if all calls on `callback` returns true, returns false if all calls on `callback` returns false.

 <a id="a2_6"></a>
 ## Class MetaRepoList